MolecularAI/GraphINVENT/tutorials/2_using_a_new_dataset.md

 }
 ```

 If any parameters are not specified in *submit.py* before running, the model will use the default values in [../graphinvent/parameters/defaults.py](../graphinvent/parameters/defaults.py), but it is not always the case that the "default" values will work well for your dataset.
-For instance, the parameters related to the learning rate decay are strongly dependent on the dataset used, and you might have to tune them to get optimal performance using your datasets.
+For instance, the parameters related to the learning rate decay are strongly dependent on the dataset used, and you might have to tune them to get optimal performance using your dataset.
 Depending on your system, you might also need to tune the mini-batch and/or block size so as to reduce/increase the memory requirement for training jobs.

 You can then run a GraphINVENT training job from the terminal using the following command: